 A recent experience in a bar in Antigua Guatemala restored my interest in the unknown world of these agave based spirits. [see my travelogue links here]

-I am going to profess expertise but more share my learning experiences here.
+I am not going to profess expertise but more share my learning experiences here.
 I am definately not an expert but I am keen to learn more.

 What do I know already ?

 - Lots of tequila is slammed with salt and lemon

 - Most people say they don’t like it and pull a face

 - A good margarita is a great cocktail

 - there must be more to this than cheap bar slammers